Organeyez/activist-resource-directory/README.md

 YARD aims to create a more connected and knowledgeable community of activists.

-YARD is a work in progress but the MVC has been released for people to use and I plan to continually update this app with new technologies including a more advanced searching mechanism, and machine learning algorithms that recommend resources to users based on their browser history.
+YARD is a work in progress but the MVC has been released for people to use and I plan to continually update this app.
+To start, I have found a front-end designer to make the website prettier, more user-friendly, and slightly more colorful.
+In the future I plan to implement two specific features.
+The first is a more advanced searching mechanism.
+The second is a machine learning algorithm that recommends resources to users based on their user history.

 ### Forking This Repo